SFDO-Tooling/CumulusCI/docs/contributing.rst

 All features should have integration tests which work against real orgs or APIs.

-You will need to use some the following fixtures in your tests.
+Our test suite makes extensive use of pytest fixtures; the ones below should be used in your tests where appropriate.
 Search the repo to see examples where they are used in context, or to see their definitions: